TN-js/BeforeYouEat/README.md

 # SnapNutrition

 SnapNutrition is a web application that allows users to log and track their meals by uploading pictures of their food.
-The app uses OpenAI's GPT-4o model to approximate the nutritional content of the meals and logs this information automatically.
+The app uses OpenAI's gpt-4o and gpt-4o-mini models to approximate the nutritional content of the meals and logs this information automatically.

 ## Features